hashxim/hconMD/Work_MD/Dunning-Kruger Effect.md

 Essentially, these top-scoring individuals know that they are better than the average, but they are not convinced of just how superior their performance is compared to others.

+# Experience - Confidence relation
+As experience with a subject increases, confidence typically declines to more realistic levels.
+As people learn more about the topic of interest, they begin to recognize their own lack of knowledge and ability.
+Then as people gain more information and actually become experts on a topic, their confidence levels begin to improve once again.

+# How to overcome this effect?
+- Keep learning and practi

 [Note#Footer|Footer]

 ---